 - U3 devices are configured in firmware to appear as two devices in Windows: a read-only CD-ROM and a UFD.
 Those two devices will both appear in MakeDisk when selecting a target.
 Care must be taken to select the UFD device listed under USB and not the CD-ROM device.

 - If your U3 device is larger than 64 GB, only the CD-ROM device will appear in MakeDisk.
-As mentioned above, devices larger than 64 GB cannot be used to create installation/boot media with MakeDisk.
+As mentioned above, by default, devices larger than 64 GB cannot be used to create installation/boot media with MakeDisk.

 - If you have a U3 device plugged in while running MakeDisk, be aware that accidently selecting the device (including the CD-ROM device) as the target may disable the U3 capability of the device.
 For this reason, it is recommended that you remove the U3 device before running MakeDisk if you do not intend to use it to create Terabyte Unlimited boot media.